 - Proof showing that you resided on the base for at least 30 days between August 1, 1953, and December 31, 1987, such as your base housing records

-When you go over your case with a knowledgeable and experienced personal injury attorney, these lawyers can not only help you figure out exactly what documentation you need to gather, but they can assist you in preparing all of these documents and files to submit, helping you formulate the most convincing case on your behalf.
+When you go over your case with a knowledgeable and experienced personal injury attorney, they can not only help you figure out exactly what documentation you need to gather, but they can assist you in preparing all of these documents and files to submit, helping you formulate the most convincing case on your behalf.